marcofrontend/marcofrontend/README.md

  <br>

 ## What is next?
-I just want to code.
+I just want to learn React/Vue JS.
-As a natural stept forward in 2021 I'm going to learn React/Vue JS, but I the right offer came up, I would specialize in any other programming language, like
+If the right offer came up, I would specialize in any other programming language, like Java, C++, C# or PHP.
-Java, C++, C#, anything really